 Some heart murmurs are caused by a thicker than normal heart.
 When the heart muscle grows too large, it can get in the way of normal blood flow and cause a murmur.

 Most heart murmurs are found during regular doctor visits.
-During examinations, doctors listen to each part of the heartbeat, including any extra sounds, or murmurs, that may be there.
+During examinations, doctors listen to each part of the heartbeat.
+This includes any extra sounds, or murmurs, that may be there.

-If a doctor hears a murmur, he or she can often tell whether it is innocent by how loud the noise is, what part of the heart it is coming from, and what kind of sound it is.
-He or she will also look for signs of a heart problem—for example, shortness of breath when the person is active, light-headedness, a fast or irregular heartbeat, or a buildup of fluid in the legs or lungs.
+If a doctor hears a murmur, they can often tell if it's innocent by how loud the noise is, what part of the heart it's coming from, and what kind of sound it is.
+The doctor will also look for signs of a heart problem.
+These signs may include shortness of breath when the person is active, light-headedness, a fast or irregular heartbeat, or a buildup of fluid in the legs or lungs.
 If your doctor thinks your murmur may be a sign of a problem, you will have tests to check your heart.
-You may also be referred to a heart specialist, called a cardiologist, for more tests.
+You may also be sent to a heart specialist, called a cardiologist, for more tests.

 If you have an innocent murmur, you do not need treatment, because your heart is normal.

 If you have an abnormal murmur, treatment depends on the heart problem that is causing the murmur and may include medicines or surgery.
 Not all abnormal murmurs need to be treated.
 If you have an abnormal murmur and have no other symptoms, your doctor may only monitor your condition with an echocardiogram.